skylarweaver/pod-verifier/README.md

 - **Client-Side Only**: No data transmission to external servers
 - **Memory Management**: Efficient handling of large PODs
 - **Error Isolation**: Proper error boundaries and handling
+- **URL Encoding Security**: Base64 encoding with proper validation for shared PODs
+- **Privacy Protection**: Clear warnings about URL-based sharing implications
+- **Secret Masking**: Partial hiding of sensitive fields in the enhanced display

 ## 🎨 Customization